vitejs/vite/docs/guide/api-plugin.md

 - It doesn't use the [`moduleParsed`](https://rollupjs.org/guide/en/#moduleparsed) hook.
 - It doesn't have strong coupling between bundle-phase hooks and output-phase hooks.

 If a Rollup plugin only makes sense for the build phase, then it can be specified under `build.rollupOptions.plugins` instead.
+It will work the same as a Vite plugin with `enforce: 'post'` and `apply: 'build'`.

 You can also augment an existing Rollup plugin with Vite-only properties: